All 32 teams who will play at the World Cup are now known, so it's time to get excited about Qatar 2022!

 Tickets for the 2022 World Cup

-Fans who applied for tickets during the first general ticket sale earlier this year will by now know whether they were successful or not.
+Fans who applied for tickets during the first two general ticket sales earlier this year will by now know whether they were successful or not.

 In terms of England games, members of the official England Supporters' Travel Club were eligible to apply for the FA's ticket allocation.
 The deadline for members to apply has now passed.